wanelo/wanelo.github.io/_posts/2014-04-10-romeo-is-bleeding.md

 account with the certificate authority.
 In our list of things to do, we did not properly prioritize this nor escalate it loudly enough within the team.
 In retrospect we should have reissued a new cert on Tuesday, then orchestrated the roll-out in any number of different ways.
-Lack of sleep does crazy things to a brain.
+Lack of sleep and massive security holes make Eric something something...

 ### What's next?